-In the past, I’ve always just used store bought, sugar free caramel sauces.
-But let’s face it, most of the store bought sugar free sauces have that nasty chemical aftertaste and the ingredients are definitely not aligned with a healthy eating.
+In the past, I’ve always just used store-bought, sugar-free caramel sauces.
+But let’s face it, most of the store-bought sugar-free sauces have that nasty chemical aftertaste and the ingredients are definitely not aligned with healthy eating.

 So, as I am preparing my cheesecake (for the holiday of course) I decided that there is really no reason why I can’t try to make my own caramel sauce.